Daniel & SaraA unique Jewish wedding in Greece

 Wedding photography in a luxurious venue

-Daniel & Sara got prepared for their wedding day in one of the most elegant venues in Athens, the luxurious Astir Palace Resort, a unique hotel surrounded by a sun-drenched landscape.
+Daniel & Sara got prepared for their wedding day in one of the most elegant wedding venues in Athens, the luxurious Astir Palace Resort, a unique hotel surrounded by a sun-drenched landscape.

 Sara's hair looked beautiful in long soft curls, and her white wedding gown, with lace detailed sleeves, was simply amazing.